SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

 Please consider the following expression 'Insert here your expression'.
 Return me just the states to consider for MC/DC coverage and the values in the JSON-Format.

-## Rerun the prompt as the prior results was false
+## Rerun the prompt as the prior results was false (depending on the result of ChatGPT)
+- Please, rethink your output and fill in numerical values.